 Next, I took a look at the options I have to invest in based on my plan.
 Below is a screenshot of the options available to me.

-The first picture are target date funds.
-I will go deeper into target-date funds in the future, but in essence, they change what you are invested in based on your anticipated retirement date.
+The first picture is of the available target date funds.
+I will go deeper into target-date funds in the future, but in essence, they automatically change what you are invested in based on your anticipated retirement date.
 They become more conservative the closer you get to retirement.
 In theory, they are a great option.
-For my plan, they charge very small fees compared to other plan target date funds.
+For my plan, they charge very small fees compared to other target date funds.
 However, based on my investment strategy, target date funds are not for me.

 The second page involves the more traditional fund options.
 Below is a diagram of the page with explanations.